M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   LinkedListNode<int> node = list.Find(2);
   list.AddBefore(node, 1);
   ```
   - Adds a new node containing the specified value before the specified existing node in the `LinkedList<T>`.
+This method is handy for inserting elements before a known node.

 - **AddFirst**
   ```csharp